nirvedh-harpal/OpenSource/README.md

-Name : Harpal Nirvedh Santosh
+Name : Harpal Nirvedh Santosh,
-Roll No. : 220104038
+Roll No. : 220104038,
-Branch : Civil
+Branch : Civil,

 I am Nirvedh, from Raigad, Maharashtra.
 I have a strong passion for coding and problem-solving,